Skip to content

 Dialogue is like any other part of your story.
 It needs to move your story forward.
 It needs to be a part of tight writing.

-It also helps reveal your characters’ character and allows a deeper connection between the character and reader.
+It also helps reveal your character’s personality and allows a deeper connection between the character and the reader.

-So, what are five of the top tips to writing dialogue?
+So, what are five of the top tips for writing dialogue?

 1. Your dialogue must have a purpose.